-2.2.3 Effect of missing metabolite concentration measurements
+2.4 Effect of missing metabolite concentration measurements

+To gain insight into our model’s robustness to missing measurements, we also performed a model run with the same 6 experimental datasets, but with measurements of the metabolite S-Adenosyl-L-homocysteine, or “ahcys” removed.
+Since ahcys regulates three enzymes in the methionine cycle, including one enzyme which is also thermodynamically regulated, we expected the removal of these measurements to yield interesting results.

 Comparing model runs with and without the ahcys measurements showed that Maud can produce sensible results even from incomplete metabolomics data.

-Figure 4 shows that, as might be expected, the model with missing measurements did not correctly infer the missing ahcys concentrations.
+As might be expected, the model with missing measurements did not correctly infer the missing ahcys concentrations (Figure 4).
 Nonetheless, the remaining measured metabolites were still well predicted, suggesting that information about the network is still preserved despite the missing measurements.
 Comparison of flux measurements in both models also indicated that removing the ahcys measurement did not result in catastrophic model failure.

-The missing measurements did affect Maud’s ability to infer parameter values correctly.
-The lower left plot of Figure 4 shows that the model with full metabolomics learned the true value for the displayed dissociation constant, despite this value being far from the mean of the corresponding marginal prior distribution.
+The missing measurements did affect Maud’s ability to infer parameter values correctly (Figure 4, lower left).
+The model with full metabolomics learned the true value for the displayed dissociation constant, despite this value being far from the mean of the corresponding marginal prior distribution.
 In contrast, the model with missing measurements stayed in the neighbourhood of the prior.

 This result is reassuring because not having access to all measurements is a common situation in multi-omics studies.
 For instance, measuring all metabolites in a pathway can be infeasible because of limitations of mass spectrometers, availability of standards, column effects, and compartmentalisation.
 However, provided that sufficient information is available from other sources, our approach can produce sensible results from incomplete metabolomics data.